ekohlwey/applications-book/exceptions.md

 The reason for this is:

-1. Catching the exception clears a flag on the thread that was interrupted
+1. Catching the exception clears a flag on the thread that was interrupted.
+This flag is used for communication.
-2. Setting the flag again ensures that other frameworks can check the flag if they need to
+2. Setting the flag again ensures that other frameworks can check the flag if they need to.

 There are many locking constructs in `java.util.concurrent` that you can use instead of `Object.wait()` if you want these details to be handled transparently by some library code.
 They also provide clearer locking